Pmacdon15/nextphisher/README.md

 2. Decoy Site with Custom Alerts:
 - The decoy site allows administrators to send custom alerts from the decoy controller screen in the admin dashboard.
-- Enhancement: Make the decoy site more convincing by adding interactive elements and ensuring it closely resembles a legitimate service.

 3. Local Storage for Collected User Data:
 - User data collected during phishing input is stored locally.